ifrantar/investment-reports/README.md

 `/Users/ivanfrantar/Aerlytix/jsreportapp/data/investment-memo-jsreport-templates`

-You can pull and push to get the latest changes.
+You can pull and push to get the latest changes while on another tab on the terminal, run JSreport here:

+`/Users/ivanfrantar/Aerlytix/jsreportapp`